-For unsuccessful inspection, HOC will provide follow-ups such as re-inspections, clearance test and or submission of supporting documents HOC will add a photo of the items failed to the inspection file.
+For unsuccessful inspection, HOC will provide follow-ups such as re-inspections, clearance test and or submission of supporting documents

 Time Standards for Repairs

 Emergency items which endanger the family's health or safety must be corrected by the owner within 24 hours of notification.
 (See Emergency Repair Items section.)